Marvin3742/petnet50/README.md

 ## 🎯 Purpose

-This project was created to showcase my interest in **Artificial Intelligence** and **Machine Learning**, and to make my models accessible through a simple and interactive UI.
+This project was created to learn web dev.
+This is my first ever full stack app.

 ## 📸 Features